Maxim-Doronin/npu_compiler/src/vpux_driver_compiler/docs/how_to_build_driver_compiler_withCmakePresets_on_linux.md

 1. Presets step for "npuCidReleasexxx" need to be built in [OpenVINO Project] folder.
 2. The presets for "npuCidReleasexxx" define the build directory build-x86_64/Release.
 3. The presets are configured to use Ninja as default generator, so installing Ninja package is an extra requirement.
-4. Currently Presets for "npuCidReleasexxx" will build the smallest size targrts of Driver Compiler.
-If the user wishes to build Driver Compiler and other targets, can driectly inherit "Cid" preset and enable the needed build option to self configuration presets.
+4. Currently Presets for "npuCidReleasexxx" will build the smallest size targets of Driver Compiler.
+If the user wishes to build Driver Compiler and other targets, can directly inherit "Cid" preset and enable the needed build option to self-configuration presets.

 [OpenVINO Project]: https://github.com/openvinotoolkit/openvino
 [NPU-Plugin Project]: https://github.com/openvinotoolkit/npu_compiler